How to Build and Grow An Etsy Email List: A Step-by-Step Guide

 word image 50492 9

-Should I Use My Given Name or Etsy Shop Name When Sending Emails and other Etsy-Related Communications?
+Should I Use My Given Name or Etsy Shop Name in Etsy-Related Communications?

 Using your name offers a more personal approach.
 People are more likely to warm up to you if you use your given name rather than your Etsy shop name.